Kirissh/Veda/README.md

 ## Note

 The application runs entirely locally, with no cloud dependencies.
-Voice recognition is handled by OpenAI's Whisper model running on your machine.
+Voice recognition is handled by OpenAI's Whisper model running on your machine, (also working on fixing
+The issues regarding speech recognition actively.